-This discovery could shed new light on the origins of Mercury
+This discovery could shed new light on the origins of Mercury, investigators added.

 Explosive volcanism happens because Earth's interior is rich in volatiles — water, carbon dioxide and other compounds that vaporize at relatively low temperatures.
 As molten rock rises from the depths toward Earth's surface, volatiles dissolved within it vaporize and expand, increasing pressure so much that the crust above can burst like an overinflated balloon.